-Those to whom notice has been given under Section XI.B hereof and any other person or entity entitled to participate in a proceeding for a permit to construct may, within 20 days after the notice was mailed and published, contest any intended construction for which exemption is claimed by the utility from the requirements of Section III.B if such persons or entities have valid reason to believe that any of the conditions described in Section III.B.2 exist or the utility has incorrectly applied an exemption as defined in Section III herein.
-The protest shall be filed with the CACD Energy Division, specifying the relevant utility advice letter number, in accordance with General Order 96-BA, Section III.
-On the same date a protest is filed with the Commission, the protestant shall serve a copy on the subject utility by mail.
+Those to whom notice has been given under Section XI.B hereof and any other person or entity entitled to participate in a proceeding for a permit to construct may, within 20 days after the notice was mailed and published, contest any intended construction for which exemption is claimed by the utility from the requirements of Section III.B if such persons or entities have valid reason to believe the utility has incorrectly applied an exemption as defined in Section III herein.
+The protest shall be filed with the Energy Division, specifying the relevant utility advice letter number, in accordance with General Order 96-B. On the same date a protest is filed with the Commission, the protestant shall serve a copy on the subject utility by mail.
 The utility shall respond within five business days of receipt and serve copies of its response on each protestant and the CACD.
-Construction shall not commence until the Executive Director has issued an Executive Resolution Energy Division.
+Construction shall not commence until the Executive Director has issued an Executive Resolution.
+Energy Division.

-Within 30-60 days after the utility has submitted its response, the Executive Director, after consulting with CACD, shall issue an Executive Resolution Energy Division will prepare and place on whether the Commission's business meeting agenda a resolution that finds either: the utility is to file an a formal application for a permit to construct, or the protest is dismissed for failure to state a valid reason.
-Also, the Executive Director General Order 96-B, Rule 7.6.3 shall state govern the reasons process for granting or denying the protest, and provide a copy of each Executive Resolution to, except construction may not commence unless the Commission's Public Advisor Commission has adopted a finding dismissing the protest.
+Within 60 days after the utility has submitted its response, the Energy Division will prepare and place on the Commission's business meeting agenda a resolution that finds either: the utility is to file a formal application, or the protest is dismissed for failure to state a valid reason.
+General Order 96-B, Rule 7.6.3 shall govern the process for the protest, except construction may not commence unless the Commission has adopted a finding dismissing the protest.